 Some options to consider include:

-- CPA Academy: Courses range from how to file 1040s containing cryptocurrencies to new developments in reporting and enforcement.
+- CPA Academy: Courses range from how to file the 1040s containing cryptocurrencies to new developments in reporting and enforcement.

 - Wolters Kluwer: Course on cryptocurrencies and blockchain technology that goes into the fundamentals of how these systems operate.